yoanmalie/gulp-starter-tasks/README.md

 # What is it ?

 This is my basic Gulp starter for all projects.
 You can easily modify tasks, add or delete.
-There are many tasks divided into multiple files:
+There are many tasks:
-  - CSS, compile Sass to css;
+  - css, compile Sass to css;
-  - Fonts, just moving files here, add your features;
+  - fonts, just moving files here;
-  - Images, compression;
+  - img, compression;
-  - Javascript, concatenate and minify;
+  - js, concatenate and minify;
-  - Reset, burn, burn all with fire;
+  - reset, delete the dist folder;
-  - sync, reload the page on save,
+  - sync, synchronization with BrowserSync,
-  - watch, look if files have changed (and do a task).
+  - watch, look files have changed.

-##### And there are a cool error handling!
+##### And there are a cool error handler!

-:warning: Be careful with the reset tasks!
-What it does : reset the /assets folder.

 # How to run ?
 First, clone this repository, and run npm...